sunpy/sunpy/docs/tutorial/maps.rst

     We imported `matplotlib.pyplot` in order to create the figure and the axis we plotted on our map onto.
     Under the hood, sunpy uses of `matplotlib` to visualize the image meaning that plots built with sunpy can be further customized using `matplotlib`.
-    **However, for the purposes of this tutorial, you do not need to be familiar with matplotlib.**
+    **However, for the purposes of this tutorial, you do not need to be familiar with Matplotlib.**
     Fore a series of detailed examples showing how to heavily customize your Map plots, see the :ref:`Plotting section of the Example Gallery <sphx_glr_generated_gallery_plotting>`.

-Note that the title and colormap have been determined based on the accompanying metadata.
+Note that the title and colormap have been set by sunpy based on the observing instrument and wavelength.
 Furthermore, the tick and axes labels have been automatically set based on the coordinate system of the Map.

 Looking at the plot above, you likely notice that the resulting image is a bit dim.
-To fix this, we can use the ``clip_interval`` keyword to clip out the dimmest 1% and the brightest 0.5% of pixels.
+To fix this, we can use the ``clip_interval`` keyword to automatically adjust the colorbar limits to clip out the dimmest 1% and the brightest 0.5% of pixels.

 .. plot::
     :include-source: